 Norris, J., Fels, L. & Kandil, Y. (2019).
 Surrender, Pedagogy, Ambiguity, Research and Impossibility: Cats @ Play.
 In P. Duffy, C. Hatton & R. Sallis (Eds.).
 Drama research methods: Provocations of practice.
 Rotterdam: Sense.

-Fels, L. (in press).
+Fels, L. (2020).
 Performing Action Research: Stepping Forth into Leadership.
 In K. Clausen & G. Black (Eds.).
 The future of action research in education.
 Montreal, QUE: McGill-Queen’s University Press.

 Nilson, M. Fels, L. & Gopaul, B. (2016).
 Performing Leadership: Use of Performative Inquiry in Teaching Organizational Theories.
 Journal of Leadership Education, 15 (3), 170–186.
 DOI:1012806/V15/13/R7.